ent/ent/doc/md/grpc-generating-proto.md

 title: Generating Protobufs with entproto
 sidebar_label: Generating Protobufs
 ---
-As ent and Protobuf schemas are not identical, we must supply some annotations on our schema to help `entproto` figure out exactly how to generate Protobuf definitions (called "Messages" in protobuf lingo).
+As Ent and Protobuf schemas are not identical, we must supply some annotations on our schema to help `entproto` figure out exactly how to generate Protobuf definitions (called "Messages" in protobuf terminology).

 The first thing we need to do is to add an `entproto.Message()` annotation.
 This is our opt-in to Protobuf schema generation, we don't necessarily want to generate proto messages or gRPC service definitions from *all* of our schema entities, and this annotation gives us that control.
 To add it, append to `ent/schema/user.go`: